-Research of cells of the heart, brain and intestines
+Research into heart, brain and intestinal cells

-For this research they focus on heart, brain, intestinal and blood vessel cells, grown from stem cells of patients with certain afflictions.
-These cells will form the basis for the chip organs which function in the same way as organs in the human body, according to Mummery.
-'We let the models of the heart beat like a real heart and the models of the intestines have their own bacteria.
-We recreate parts of the brain in cooperation with Erasmus MC.
-In this manner we can exactly recreate what goes wrong in those organs in certain afflictions.'
+For this research, they are focusing on heart, brain, intestinal and blood-vessel cells grown from the stem cells of patients suffering from certain disorders.
+These cells will form the basis of the chip organs that function in the same way as organs in the human body, according to Mummery.
+‘The models of the heart beat like a real heart and the models of the intestines have their own bacteria.
+We are recreating parts of the brain in cooperation with Erasmus MC.
+In this manner, we can exactly recreate what goes wrong in those organs with certain disorders.’

-The researchers also study the effect of intestinal bacteria on the body.
-‘Cardiovascular diseases sometimes occur because the balance between the bacteria is disturbed.'
-In order to investigate this, the researchers not only grow three different chip organs.
-They will also link them and study their mutual influence.
-'In this manner you can study for instance the mutual effects of healthy and sick organs and what happens to the brain or the heart when intestinal bacteria are disrupted.'
+The researchers are also studying the effect of intestinal bacteria on the body.
+‘Cardiovascular diseases sometimes occur because the balance between the bacteria is disrupted.’
+In order to investigate this, the researchers are not only going to grow three different chip organs, but will also link these and study the effect they have on each other.
+‘This means you can study the mutual effects of healthy and sick organs and what happens to the brain or the heart when intestinal bacteria are disrupted.'